-“Our Errors” visuals and videos are meant to convey a certain conception of existence, one that is in perpetual motion.
+“Nos Erreurs” visuals, videos, and installations are meant to convey a certain conception of existence, one that is in perpetual motion.

-Besides my philosophical writings and think tank related activities, I produce visuals and moving images that have been screened at numerous art institutions and international festivals, such as the European Media Art festival, Artropolis Chicago, and LiveBox Berlin.
-My videos are a patchwork of pop culture, superflat imagery (cute and shallow) and postmodern critique supported by techno and house music samples.
+Besides my philosophical writings and think tank related activities, I produce visuals and moving images that have been screened at numerous art institutions and international festivals, such as the European Media Art festival (Osnabruck), Artropolis (Chicago), Images Contre Nature (Marseilles), and the Toronto Urban Film Festival.
+My videos are a patchwork of pop culture, superflat imagery (cute and shallow) and postmodern critique, supported by either repetitive or ambient music samples.

 This dynamic should not be a cause of concern but of wonder and celebration.

 Contact: christophe -at- bruchansky[dot]name

 - April 2016, screening of a selection of images and moving images at Open Show (Toronto, Canada).

 - June 2015, screening of the Welcome to Hong Kong videos at the Under the Subway Videoart Night, Museu Valencià de la Il·lustració i la Modernitat (Valencia, Spain).

 - June 2013, screening of the Welcome to Hong Kong videos at the 3rd edition of Under the Subway Videoart Night (New York, USA).